-Chronological study of the Asian-Americans from early immigrants to recent arrivals.
-Emphasis on Chinese, East Indian, Japanese, Korean, Filipino Americans, Korean Americans, and Boat People (Cambodians, Laotians, and Vietnamese).
-Not open to student with credit in HIST 14.
+Chronological study of Asian-Americans from early immigrants to recent arrivals.
+Emphasis on Chinese, East Indian, Japanese, Korean, Filipino Americans, and the boat people (Cambodians, Laotians, and Vietnamese).
+Not open for credit to student with credit in HIST 14.
 (L)

-ASIAN 31-Asian-American Humanities and Cultures (3 units) CSU/U6
+ASIAN 31-Asian-American Humanities and Cultures (3 units) CSU/UC

 Survey of Asian-American cultures, including religions, traditions, and some highlights of history.
-Not open to student with credit in HUMAN 31.
+Not open for credit to student with credit in HUMAN 31.
 (L)